Raya-Faigenbaum-Romm/Microcolony-seq/README.md

 import numpy as np
 import pandas as pd

-# Create_bins returns an equal-width (distance) partitioning.
+# create_bins returns an equal-width (distance) partitioning.
 It returns an ascending list of tuples, representing the intervals.
 def create_bins(lower_bound, width, quantity):
     bins = []
     for low in range(lower_bound,